dfelinto/blender-manual/manual/render/shader_nodes/textures/image.rst

    :Flat: Uses the XY coordinates for mapping.
    :Box:
-      Maps the image to the six sides of a virtual box, based on the normal, using XY, YZ and XYZ coordinates depending on the side.
+      Maps the image to the six sides of a virtual box, based on the normal, using XY, YZ and XZ coordinates depending on the side.

       Blend
          For Box mapping, the amount to blend between sides of the box,